DSoftTechnology/ADS-FDA-Pool3/README.md

 ###g) Usability Tests

+* To put the needs of users first, we provided usability testing
+* Performed usability tests with non-IT volunteers
-see Usability Test Plan under /Design
+* See Usability Test Plan under /Design

 ###h) Interactive Approach

 See folders under /Design/Meetings.
-The first meeting for our iterative approach to the design was held on June 18, 2015.
+The first meeting for our iterative approach to the design was held on June 18, 2015 and every day hence following the project initiation.

-Scrum meetings were held twice daily to provide status reports and roadblocks.
+Scrum meetings were held twice daily to provide status reports, course corrcetions and remove roadblocks.
 A project status review was held on 23 June 2015 to discuss project status with the Product Manager documented in /Design/Meetings/2014-06-23/ProjectStatusReview.md

+Personas were involved in every iteration through general discussions, paper prototyping, demonstartions and testing.

 ###i) Prototype